-Most of us won’t be able to fully retire at 30, but the FIRE movement shows us that work can look a little less, well, like work.
+Most of us won’t be able to fully retire at 40, but FIRE shows us that work can look a little less, well, like work.

-What does “retirement” mean to FIRE’s ardent followers?
+But what does “retirement” mean to FIRE’s ardent followers?
 And what defines “early”?
 Well, that depends.
-The movement’s early adopters took an aggressive approach—one that is inaccessible to most.
-But while most people won’t be able to fully retire at 30, the FIRE movement shows that work can look a little less, well, like work.
+The movement’s early adopters took an aggressive approach—one that is inaccessible to most and requires layers of privilege.
+There are lessons to be learned from the movement, though.
+Most of us won’t be able to fully retire at 40, but FIRE shows us that work can look a little less, well, like work.

-Here, personal finance experts give their views on FIRE and offer advice for owning your financial future.
-And you can read the most accessible takeaways from the movement, including small-business ideas to help you increase and diversify income.
+We’ve consulted personal finance experts for their takes on FIRE and their advice for owning your financial future.
+And we’ll dig into the most accessible takeaways from the movement, including small business ideas to help you increase and diversify income.

 What is the FIRE movement?

-FIRE (short for Financial Independence, Retire Early) allows its followers to “retire” early, usually in their 30s or 40s, and gain financial independence through means outside the 9-to-5 grind.
+FIRE is a way of life that, in its purest form, allows its followers to “retire” early, usually in their 30s or 40s, and gain financial independence through means outside of the 9-to-5 grind.
 This is generally achieved through a combination of frugal living, investing, and increasing income.

 The heart of the FIRE movement is the dream of opting out of the grind.
 That’s what it's offering.Shannon Lee Simmons, The New School of Finance

-“The heart of the FIRE movement is the dream of opting out of the grind,” says Shannon Lee Simmons, Certified Financial Planner, Chartered Investment Manager, author, and entrepreneur.
+“The heart of the FIRE movement is the dream of opting out of the grind,” says Shannon.
 “That’s what it’s offering.”
-She cautions that the dream—at least the ultimate goal of retirement in its classic form—is unrealistic for many.
+But she cautions that the dream—at least the ultimate goal of retirement in its classic form—is unrealistic for many.
+“If you have a family, if you’ve got kids, it really gets complicated.”

-There are a few things to consider as the conversation around retirement is reframed.
-First, retiring at 65 is less realistic than it was for past generations.
-Second, retirement and work are not mutually exclusive.
+There are a few things to consider as we hope to reframe the conversation around retirement.
+First, retiring at 65 is less realistic than it was for generations past.
+And secondly, retirement and work are not mutually exclusive.

-Shopify’s research found that those pursuing FIRE were more likely to find work enjoyable and say that work gives their life purpose.
-Sixty-one percent of this group reported being satisfied with their careers (versus 40% among the non-FIRE set), and 51% said they’d work even if they didn’t need the money.
+In our research, we found that those pursuing FIRE were more likely to find work enjoyable and say that work gives their life purpose.
+61% of this group reported being satisfied with their careers (versus 40% among the non-FIRE set) and 51% said they’d work even if they didn’t need the money.

-Nick True, founder and host of Mapped Out Money, rejects the traditional vision of retirement.
-“I believe that humans have this innate desire to create and need to be productive in order to be fulfilled,” he says.
-He believes in retiring to something—a hobby, other interests, or part-time work.
+Nick rejects the traditional vision of retirement.
+“I don’t think that sitting around and drinking mai tais on the beach is good for us,” he says.
+“I believe that humans have this innate desire to create and need to be productive in order to be fulfilled.”
+He believes in retiring to something—a hobby, other interests, part-time work.

 3 (realistic) financial lessons from the FIRE movement